enterspeedhq/enterspeed-docs/docs/integrations/umbraco/umbraco-v10/getting-started.md

 ### Preview API key

-Optional API key, serves the purpose of ingesting draft and unpublished content to the secondary (preview) source.
-Can be leveraged for your content editors to preview content, similarly to in-built 'Save & Preview' functionality in Umbraco.
+Optional API key serves the purpose of ingesting draft and unpublished content to the secondary (preview) source.
+Can be leveraged for your content editors to preview content, similarly to the in-built 'Save & Preview' functionality in Umbraco.

 Before you can insert a Preview API key, you must have created a Source within the [Enterspeed Management](https://app.enterspeed.com/settings/data-sources).